thomas-lowry/figma-plugin-ds/README.md

 ## Getting started

-If you want to get started with a basic plugin (and are new to NPM packages), I recommend checking out my companion project called [Figma Plugin Boilerplate](https://github.com/thomas-lowry/figma-plugin-boilerplate/).
-This starter project makes development simpler if you just want to write HTML, CSS, and Javascript (without any frameworks).
-This library comes pre-configured and ready to go.

-You can also install this package as a dependecy on your own project: `npm install figma-plugin-ds`
+You can install this package as a dependecy on your own project: `npm install figma-plugin-ds`

 **Styles**